TanvirOnGH/firefox-config/readme.md

 - **Windows**: Your default profile can be found at `%APPDATA%\Mozilla\Firefox\Profiles\`.
 Alternatively, navigate to `about:support` in Firefox, and click on `Open Folder` next to the `Profile Directory` section.

 - **macOS**: Locate your default profile in `~/Library/Application Support/Firefox/Profiles/`.
 Or, go to `about:support` in Firefox, and click on `Show in Finder` next to the `Profile Directory` section.

-For addons and userscripts configuration, you can find them in the respective directories.

 ## Enabling `userChrome.css` and `userContent.css`